 Providing your Annual Progress Review is satisfactory, you will receive an email with instructions to enrol online as usual.
 If you are an International student, we will need to complete some pre-enrolment checks and we will provide you with details of these prior to re-enrolment.
 Please contact the Graduate School for advice [email protected]

-Please be assured that everything will be in place so that you can begin your study with us in October in a safe and secure way.
+Please be assured that everything will be in place so that you can begin your study with us in 2020-21.

 The University recognises that the advice from UK and Welsh Governments are not wholly in alignment and this can lead to confusion about what is, and is not, permitted during the current Covid-19 lockdown.
 The position adopted by the University is one that includes the best interests of participants and researchers and follows Welsh Government and Public Health Wales advice and guidance.

-Currently (25 June 2020), the University contends that ‘close quarter’ face to face data collection (such as interviews, focus groups, administering of questionnaires, laboratory work with participants, intervention based research with participants, as examples) should not be routinely undertaken and the University will continue to review this position as the Covid-19 guidance, rules and laws are reviewed and updated by the Welsh Government.
+Currently (March 2021), the University contends that ‘close quarter’ face to face data collection (such as interviews, focus groups, administering of questionnaires directly, laboratory work with participants, intervention-based research with participants, as examples) will not be routinely undertaken and the University will continue to review this position as the Covid-19 guidance, rules and laws are reviewed and updated by the Welsh Government.

-1) informed consent and data collection are intended for a controlled clinical environment within NHS premises where full PPE is required and will be utilised.
+1. informed consent and data collection are intended for a controlled clinical environment within NHS premises where full PPE is required and will be utilised.
 Note that these projects are still subject to USW approval described below, local lockdown restrictions, and NHS restrictions.
-Further NHS information.

-2) informed consent and data collection can take place outdoors
+2. informed consent and data collection will take place outdoors

-3) the research requires the researcher to attend a location but data collection is not face to face, such as observational research.
+3. the research requires the researcher to attend a location but data collection is not face to face, such as but not limited to observational research.

-Regardless of these exceptions, data collection must not take place without explicit permission from USW.
+Regardless of these exceptions, research activity (involving in person data collection) must not take place without explicit permission from USW.